theonlyduckleftinmars/team-1-CSCE3513/README.md

    curl -s "https://get.sdkman.io" | bash
    sdk install java 22.0.2-amzn

-2. Please open a new terminal, or run the following in the existing one:
+2. Please open a new terminal, or run the following in the existing one, use your username for local username (obviously):

    ```bash
     source "/Users/<local username>/.sdkman/bin/sdkman-init.sh"